Rosuav/StilleBot/Map.md

 **stillebot.pike** is the main entrypoint.
 All invocations start here (with a few unusual exceptions, not usually relevant, and never supported for long).
-This file is the only one that cannot be live-updated, and its job is to manage bootstrapping of other files.
-(TODO: Remove the console and Hilfe code from there, maybe put the Hilfe stuff into utils?)
+This file is the only one that cannot be live-updated, and its job is to manage bootstrapping of other files (including triggering rebootstrapping via signal or console).
+(TODO: Move the Hilfe stuff into utils?)

 **globals.pike** autoexports all non-private symbols, so anything in that file can be accessed anywhere.
 It provides all the core inheritables, myriad minor